 Share your displays with us!

-October is Fair Trade Month and there’s no better time to let people know why they should support Equal Exchange, a pioneer in the Fair Trade food and beverage industry in the United States.
-But, what do you say if people ask tough questions?
-We’ve put together some talking points to help you explain why everyone should support authentic Fair Trade this month and all year long.
+Do you want to let people know why they should support Equal Exchange, a pioneer in the Fair Trade food and beverage industry in the United States?
+What if people ask tough questions?
+We’ve put together some talking points to help you explain why everyone should support authentic Fair Trade.

 Fair Trade products from committed brands are better for farmers, better for the environment and better for ourselves.
 A small change, like choosing fairly traded, organic products has a real and meaningful impact in all three areas.
 If you want to promote social justice, environmental sustainability and fair trading relationships, buying from Equal Exchange is way to connect your values with your actions as a consumer without sacrificing taste or quality.